I was 12-years-old and a geek. The year was 1990 and the internet barely existed. Internet safety? What was that.

 CRAZY.
 Now take it that was 20 years ago.
 A lot has happened and nearly every kid is online now a days.
 But the question remains – what can you do to pre-warn your children so if a situation arises they know how to react and respond.

-What Can You Do To Minimize The Chances Of An On-line Exploiter Victimizing Your Child?
+What Can You Do To Minimize The Chances Of An Online Exploiter Victimizing Your Child?
+Here are 9 helpful tips from the FBI to keep your kids safe from online sex predators.

 - Communicate, and talk to your child about sexual victimization and potential on-line danger.